SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/configuring-agent.md

 ### Server URL

 The agent by default connects to the {{< domain-c8y >}} instance.
-In case you’re using a different instance, you can change the server URL.
+In case you're using a different instance, you can change the server URL.
 The URL supports two protocol schemas.
 To use the HTTP version, set the URL to the format *https&#58;//example.com*.
 To use the MQTT version, set the URL to the format *mqtts://example.com*.

 |Parameter|Example value|